14 August 1888

 Televisors

 Negotiations started with the BBC.
-Sir John Reith, first director General of the BBC, had been a fellow student of Baird at college.
+Sir John Reith, first Director-General of the BBC, had been a fellow student of Baird’s at Glasgow Technical College.

 1926